JeremySH/KataQuery/README.md

 # Scripting
 WARNING: The API wil change drastically as I attempt to K.I.S.S. during alpha.

-Check out the `code_editor_examples` folder for now until I write full documentation.
+Check out the `script_examples` folder for now until I write full documentation.

 In general, when the position changes, your script is run, and provided a global variable `k` which is your access to all of katago's analysis of the current position.
 You inspect `k`, calculate